code-in-the-schools/Android-Storage-Lesson-Code/Unit3Lesson2a/Unit3Lesson2a-Starter/README.md

         //Set the textView to use our new string txtVwContactInfo.setText(contactMessage);
+    ```

-22. You can run the app now and you should see the text updating in the textview with a message using a random contact's info.
+23. You can run the app now and you should see the text updating in the textview with a message using a random contact's info.
 Because there are only a few samples in the addressbook.json file, you may see the same result back-to-back making things not feel very random.
 One fix to this would be to save the most recent contact's index and then generate a random index until it is different from the most recent index.
 Let's try that now...

-23. After the line that reads `ArrayList<HashMap<String, String>> contactList;` add a new variable to track the most recent random contact: `int currentContactIndex = 0;`
+24. After the line that reads `ArrayList<HashMap<String, String>> contactList;` add a new variable to track the most recent random contact:

+    ```java
+        `int currentContactIndex = 0;`
+    ```

-24. Now, find the line that reads `int index = (int)(Math.random() * contactList.size());` and add the following:
+25. Now, find the line that reads `int index = (int)(Math.random() * contactList.size());` and add the following:

+    ```java
         //Make sure we don't get the same number back-to-back while(index == currentContactIndex){
             index = (int)(Math.random() * contactList.size());
         }
+    ```

-25. And finally, we need to save the new currentContactIndex, so below the line that reads `txtVwContactInfo.setText(contactMessage);`, add:
+26. And finally, we need to save the new currentContactIndex, so below the line that reads `txtVwContactInfo.setText(contactMessage);`, add:

+    ```java
         //Set the currentContactIndex to our random number so we don't get it again currentContactIndex = index;
+    ```

-26. Run the app.
+27. Run the app.
 You should get a new contact everytime you press the button now.